iammelea/cosmos-tools/README.md

 Tools for nodes based on Cosmos SDK.

-# monitoro (planing finish tomorrow)
+# monitoro

-Bash script for monitor sync status and peers of the node, START in case the node is not running and send msg about that event in case happens.
+Bash script bash script Cosmos Monitor with telegram msg.→ what do? =  send telegram msg with status + peers then check if the node is not running restart + msg telegram

 Check install.md for instruccions.
 Check telegram_bot_token_chatID.md for steps to create telegram bot an get token and chat ID.